external facebook instagramlinkedin pinterest playsearch twitteryoutube

 You should protect a tree over the course of its entire life.
 Wrapping the trunk in a roll of Tyvek will give your large, old trees the protection they need.
 Since these wraps restrict airflow and can harbor humidity, only use a Tyvek wrap in the winter.
 Even small amounts of damage from rodents can create openings to harbor disease.

-two trees next to each other.
+Two trees next to each other in the fall.
 The tree on the left is slightly larger and has a subtle layer of wire mesh wrapped around its trunk.
-The tree on the right has a thick white Tyvek wrapped around its trunk
+The tree on the right has white Tyvek wrapped around its trunk.

 Both hardware cloth and Tyvek tree guards are effective, with hardware cloth being much more subtle